 Buses are the most frequent way to hit the Northern Beaches.

-The B-Line bus service is a fleet of modern yellow double decker buses which provide frequent and reliable services between Mona Vale and Wynyard, extending to Newport in 2018.
-They provide more seats, more on-board comfort, in-seat USB chargers and priority seating for people with accessibility needs.
+The B-Line bus service is a fleet of modern yellow double decker buses which provide frequent and reliable services between Mona Vale and Wynyard.
+They provide on-board comfort, in-seat USB chargers and priority seating for people with accessibility needs.

 There is no need to plan your trip on B-Line – it is a turn up and go service 7 days a week, running from 4.30am until 12.30am.